 We went on 3 Canal tours on our trip, and the one through Amsterdam was the worst by far for the following reasons

-- Crowdedness: During peak tourist seasons, canal boats can be quite crowded, which might detract from some people’s enjoyment of the experience.
+- Crowded: During peak tourist seasons, canal boats can be quite crowded, which might detract from some people’s enjoyment of the experience.
 Everyone on the boat was talking so loudly that we could barely hear the tour guide.

 - Business: Due to the large amount of canal boats, we were often lined up in the canal or heading to a new location to avoid more canal boats.